-Iluka is committed to practising the highest standards of conduct and has adopted a Code of Conduct that identifies the standard of ethical conduct expected of all Iluka employees and contractors.
-The Code of Conduct describes Iluka's objectives, values and standards of behaviour that employees and contractors must apply to all business practices.
-In addition, the Board has specifically adopted a Directors' Code of Conduct which establishes standards for appropriate ethical and professional behaviour for directors.
+lluka is committed to practising the highest standards of conduct and has adopted a Code of Conduct that identifies the standard of ethical conduct expected of all Iluka directors, employees and contractors.
+The Code of Conduct describes Iluka's objectives, values and standards of behaviour that directors, employees and contractors must apply to all business practices.

-Everyone who works for or with Iluka, including directors, employees, contractors, suppliers and business partners, is expected to comply with the relevant Code of Conduct.
+Everyone who works for or with Iluka, including directors, employees, contractors, suppliers and business partners, is expected to comply with the Company's Code of Conduct.
 New employees are required to read and acknowledge the requirements of the Code of Conduct in writing before they commence with the Company.
-The Codes of Conduct are supported by Iluka's Anti-bribery and Corruption Policy and Whistleblower Policy.
+The Code of Conduct is supported by Iluka's Anti-bribery and Corruption Policy and Whistleblower Policy.

-Iluka treats actual or suspected breaches of its Codes of Conduct and policies seriously and has adopted mechanisms to ensure that suspected breaches are reported and acted upon fairly and effectively.
-Material breaches of the Codes of Conduct are reported to the People and Performance Committee.
+lluka treats actual or suspected breaches of its Code of Conduct and policies seriously and has adopted mechanisms to ensure that suspected breaches are reported and acted upon fairly and effectively.
+Material breaches of the Code of Conduct are reported to the People and Performance Committee.

-Copies of the Code of Conduct and Directors' Code of Conduct can be found in the Governance section of Iluka's website.
+A copy of the Code of Conduct can be found in the Governance section of Iluka's website.